ansible/community-docs/CONTRIBUTING.md

 Also somebody may already have started discussing or working on implementing the same or a similar idea, so you can cooperate to create a better solution together.

-Many collections use `easy_fix` or a similarly named label to indicate issues that are a good starting point for beginners (you might also look [at the newbie pinboard](https://github.com/ansible/community/issues/437) if you don't know which collection to start with).
+Many collections use `easy_fix` or a similarly named label to indicate issues that are a good starting point for beginners (you might also look [at the newbie pinboard](https://github.com/ansible/community/issues/437) if you do not know which collection to start with).
 Also `help_wanted` or similarly named labels often indicate that this is a feature that is deemed (potentially) useful, but none of the maintainers want to invest time to actually implement it.

 ## Open pull requests